ABOUT ME

 & a lil bit about what we do at AIM :)

-She was a four year starter and two year team captain for the UC Berkeley beach volleyball team from 2017-2021 were she was twice awarded a Pac 12 Pair of the Week award and a three time All Pac 12 Academic Team recipient.
-She finished off her eligibility in 2022 at Santa Clara University were she was named to the WCC All Conference Second team.
+Alexia was a four-year starter and two-year team captain for the UC Berkeley beach volleyball team from 2017–2021, earning two Pac-12 Pair of the Week honors and recognition on the All-Pac-12 Academic Team three times.
+She completed her eligibility at Santa Clara University in 2022, where she earned All-WCC Second Team honors.